boutabou/boutabou-pwa/README.md

 ├── Webpack.config.js
 ```

+## Working process

+The main branch is our **main** branch which contains the updated version of the app.
+The **preprod** branch is used to deploy our application on our [domain name](https://tohubohu.herokuapp.com/).
+For each feature, we create a branch with the name of the feature we are going to develop.

+We use gitmoji to name our commits.

 ## Made with

 * [Socket.io](https://socket.io/) - JavaScript library enables real-time, bidirectional and event-based communication.
+* [Express.js](https://expressjs.com/fr/) -  Node.js web application infrastructure
 * [Swup.js](https://swup.js.org/) - JavaScript library for page transition
 * [Webpack](https://webpack.js.org/) - Module bundler
 * [EJS](https://ejs.co/) - Embedded JavaScript templating
+* [GSAP](https://greensock.com/gsap/) - Javascript library for animations
+* [Paper.js](http://paperjs.org/) - Javascript library for canvas